 So what’s our monthly bill look like?
 Well, when it was the two of us on our plan, we averaged $45 per month for our cell phone and data plans.
 Our house phone, through Ooma, added another $5 per month to that, for a total of about $50/month.
 Alone, my new bill will probably be half of that, including our Ooma house phone.

-Now, I should mention that the reason we can use Ting and Ooma is because we also pay for internet at our house.
+Now, I should mention that the reason we can use Ting and Ooma is that we also pay for internet at our house.
 Without that, it may not be such a good deal.
 But when you marry a computer guy who’s also a programmer, suddenly you find that the internet bill is considered a part of the necessities and lumped in with the utilities.

 But if you are like us…